 The Gibb River Road, in the Kimberley region of Western Australia, is simply breathtaking.
-Remote and inhospitable to many, it draws travellers from all over the world.
+Remote and inhospitable to many, it draws travelers from all over the world.
 Rivers, gorges and magical mountain ranges combine with a stunning coastline to provide an adventure that many Australians dream of experiencing.

-A 4 wheel drive adventure along the Gibb river Road from Derby in the west to Kununurra in the east, takes in stunning areas such as the Windjana Gorge, Tunnel Creek, and the Pentecost and Ord rivers.
+A 4 wheel drive adventure along the Gibb River Road from Derby in the west to Kununurra in the east, takes in stunning areas such as the Windjana Gorge, Tunnel Creek, and the Pentecost and Ord rivers.
 Travel is possible in the remote Aboriginal community of Kalumburu, where visitors can stay and fish from the reef and rivers and camp on the beach at Honey Moon Bay and McGowan Island.
 Discover Aboriginal rock art and the wildlife of the Mitchell River National Park, hike onto the Mitchell Plateau and see the series of four waterfalls dropping into the pools below.

 Lonely Planet Guide books describe the area well…

 “With just two opposing seasons, the Wet and the Dry, the Kimberley is a land of extremes – semi-arid plains dotted with spinifex and outback roads that flow like rivers, spectacular ranges cut by steep stony gorges and tiny pockets of tropical rainforest and tranquil waterholes.
 It’s these dramatic contrasts that make a trip here so compelling”

 The Gibb is only open during the dry season from around May, when the road is graded, until the end of October.
 The earlier in the season the more water in the gorges and waterfalls, but the busier it is too, understandable.

 Own Vehicle or Rental 4×4 required to drive the Gibb